Peyton Manning, Pat McAfee have wildly different responses to missed PATs

 — Sports Illustrated (@SInow) January 17, 2023

-Manning's memorable rant about Vanderjagt came in 2003: "Here we are, I’m out at my third Pro Bowl, I’m about to go in and throw a touchdown to Jerry Rice, we’re honoring the Hall of Fame, and we’re talking about our idiot kicker who got liquored up and ran his mouth off. … What has the sports world come to?
+Here's Manning's memorable quote about Vanderjagt from 2003: "Here we are, I’m out at my third Pro Bowl, I’m about to go in and throw a touchdown to Jerry Rice, we’re honoring the Hall of Fame, and we’re talking about our idiot kicker who got liquored up and ran his mouth off. … What has the sports world come to?
 We are talking about idiot kickers.
 He has ruined kickers for life.
 Sad thing is, he’s a good kicker.
 He’s a good kicker.
 But he’s an idiot."

 Maher missed a fourth PAT early in the third quarter.
-He made 50 of 53 during the regular season.
+He made 50-of-53 in the regular season.

 Cowboys kicker Brett Maher misses again.
 That's 0-for-4 on extra point tries tonight. 😬😬😬😬